 The only spanner in the works is his worsening back pain, and eventually even the local vet, who’s been medicating him with horse painkillers, insists he see a doctor.

-Etruscan Smile (it’s based on José Luis Sampedro’s novel La Sonriser Etrusca, though nationalities and locations are changed) is a moving, charming and self-contained film.
+Etruscan Smile (based on José Luis Sampedro’s novel La Sonriser Etrusca, though nationalities and locations are changed, and with a name-change to Rory’s Way for its UK cinema release) is a moving, charming and self-contained film.
 Yes it follows a familiar trajectory, and highlights well-worn themes (you’re sure to guess the penultimate scene).
 But Cox is wonderful, and takes the independent, frightened and deflectingly rude Rory as far as a man like that would realistically go (answer: quite far) without resorting to caricature.

 Rory claims that McNeils have lived on the Scottish Hebridean Isle Of Lewis for millennia, but not everyone likes them – the family has been feuding with the Campbell clan for several hundred of those years.